 On the far reaches of the Himalayas, the Kashmir conflict pits India against Pakistan, two countries that each possess nuclear weapons.

 Over 70 years of war, unstable peace and aborted dialogue, this area, where Hinduism, Islam and Buddhism mix, has become one of the most militarized in the world.

 Kim-Jong Il was the most secretive political leader on earth.
 A grotesque dictator with a finger on the nuclear trigger.

-Starting from a personality profile of this schizophrenic dictator through exclusive testimonies, this film offers a geopolitical analysis of the Korean peninsula based on first hand Russian, Chinese and Korean archive footage.
-Breaking away from the formulaic anathemas on the evilness of Kim-Jong Il, this film casts a striking light on a totalitarian dictatorship which gave birth to the first communist dynasty in History.
+Starting from a personality profile of this schizophrenic dictator through exclusive testimonies, this film offers a geopolitical analysis of the Korean peninsula based on first hand Russian, Chinese and Korean archive footage and exposes a totalitarian dictatorship which gave birth to the first communist dynasty in History.

 A must needed portrait of a leader whose nuclear gambit has been taken over by his equally enigmatic son Kim Jong Un.

 KIM JONG-UN: THE UNAUTHORIZED BIOGRAPHY [52’]

 The heir to the first communist dynasty in History